 Once I was done stenciling the tile and the walls were painted, I was able to decorate.
 (Paint is Repose Gray by Sherwin Williams.)
 I was struggling with styling our new fireplace because our old faux fireplace had a big chunky mantel and this one is much smaller.
 After I roamed the aisles at Hobby Lobby, I wasn’t having as hard of a time.
 Hobby Lobby for the win!
 I found everything on the mantel there, except the two small arrangements on the edge of the mantel are from IKEA.
 The black and white striped pillows are also from IKEA.
 Black and white stripes are my absolute FAVORITE so I love the modern farmhouse-y look it gives to our updated space!

 Let me know what you think!
 Have you stenciled tile before?!
 Would love to hear your experience in the comments.
+Don’t forget to order your stencils here.
+They are always having such great discounts, too!
 One project blogged.
 Many to go, so stay tuned!!